-You will receive a paper copy of your class placement results after you complete the assessment test.
-If you misplace your results, log into WebSMART at https://websmart.smccd.edu/, click Student Records, click Placement Test Results and print your class placement.
+You will receive a paper copy of your course placement results after you complete the placement test, and an electronic version of your results will be sent to your my.smccd.edu email account.
+Additionally, you can print your course placement results by logging into WebSMART at https://websmart.smccd.edu/, click Student Records link, then click Placement Test Results link and the results will be available to print.